-“Masanam marga-sirso ham,” says Sri Krishna in Bhagavad Gita when listing his opulence.
+“Masanam marga-sirso ham,” says Sri Krishna in the Bhagavad Gita when listing his opulence.
 In Tamil Nadu, it is called Margazhi — one of the most important months in the Tamil calendar, as it takes the greatness of Tamil culture to the zenith through many art forms.
 Of course, the most well-known element of this month for the residents of Chennai and other regions is the music concerts that are held in the sabhas of the metropolis.
 However, this is a later day phenomenon.
 The real significance of Margazhi, though, lies in its intense manifestation of multiple art forms, literary and spiritual traditions.

 Let us start with kolams.
 The Margazhi month ushers in an informal competition between households over kolam designs, drawn at the entrances of their homes, on the streets.
 The contest is played in good spirit, never becoming a subject of envy.
 Kolam is different from rangoli.
 It is drawn by joining dots symmetrically that gives shape to aesthetically pleasing forms.
 Kolams can be abstract forms of flowers, birds, Shiva linga, chariots and Vishnu’s conch.
 Most are decorated with pumpkin flowers mounted on a clump of cow dung.